 We could divide this discussion into two categories, namely material suffering and then emotional suffering; but both really come down to the same problem –the over-consciousness with self, the over-estimation of self and the under-estimation of a perfect God.
 Emotion is part of your self-centered soul, not Spirit that is God-trusting and God-dependant and unsuspicious of Him.
 Self has a huge misconception of Who God as a Perfect Father and Provider is and Who He is not and is nothing less than judging a perfect God by humans who do not know His Word or His power [righteousness].
-The papers by this author entitled “Counseling and Deliverance Ministries” and “The Will of man, the will of God” expand on this.
+The meditations by this author entitled “Counseling and Deliverance Ministries” and “The Will of man, the will of God” expand on this.

 Note on forgiving.
-From the paper “Counseling and deliverance ministries”, the following: … If you have not forgotten, it is not forgiven!
+From the meditation “Counseling and deliverance ministries”, the following: … If you have not forgotten, it is not forgiven!
 This forgiveness is to set you free [in your mind, and from the results of our own irrational actions].
 Un-forgiveness shows a total lack of understanding of what Jesus Christ came to do.
 Contemplate Mt 6:14,15; Lk 23:34; 2 Cor 2:10; Jn 20:19-23).
 Why keep yourself captive?
 If God has forgiven [paid for] all sin once for all, why would you try to retain it?
 Note however, that forgiving does not mean you must repeat the same mistake like a fool!
 If evidence show that someone will keep on hurting you, like a leopard that does not change its spots, then exercise your sound judgement by asking God [His Holy Spirit] for wisdom and discernment (Js 1:5).
-A discussion on Mt 5:27-29 is found in the paper “Counseling and deliverance ministries”.
+A discussion on Mt 5:27-29 is found in the meditation “Counseling and deliverance ministries”.

 Is the great wealth of God’s children only applicable to the OT?